2023 Best Linguistics & Literature Bachelor's Degree Schools

 While working on their Bachelor's Degree, comparative literature majors at JMU accumulate an average of around $20,887 in student debt.
 This translates to an average monthly loan payment of $327, based on a 10-year repayment plan.

 Kennesaw State University landed the #10 spot in the 2023 rankings for the best bachelor’s degree linguistics and comparative literature programs.
-Located in the large suburb of Kennesaw, KSU Georgia is a public school with a fairly large student population.
+Located in the large suburb of Kennesaw, KSU Georgia is a public school with a very large student population.

 On average, comparative literature graduates from Virginia Tech take out $23,235 in student loans while working on their Bachelor's Degree.

-Full Linguistics & Comparative Literature at Virginia Tech Report
+Read full report on Linguistics & Comparative Literature at Virginia Tech

 On average, comparative literature graduates from UCLA take out $15,839 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $230, based on a 10-year repayment plan.

-University of Illinois at Urbana-Champaign ranked #14 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools list.
-Located in the small city of Champaign, UIUC is a public school with a fairly large student population.
+University of Illinois at Urbana-Champaign landed the #14 spot in the 2023 rankings for the best bachelor’s degree linguistics and comparative literature programs.
+Located in the city of Champaign, UIUC is a public school with a fairly large student population.

 Full Linguistics & Comparative Literature at University of Illinois at Urbana-Champaign Report